nchun003/gitlearn/docs/grades.md

 This script automatically downloads the latest version of your grades repo, inspects the grade you received on each assignment, and calculates your current and final grades for the course.

 The `calcgrade.sh` script expects a single argument that corresponds to the UCR netid/CS account of the grade you want to check.
-Below shows the output of the script, calculating the grade for the `aesgu001` account:
+The gif below shows its output, finding the grade of the `aesgu001` account for CS 100:

 ![calcgrade.gif](img/calcgrade.gif)